codeplaysoftware/portBLAS/README.md

 libraries.

-The SYCL-BLAS project is used by the [SYCL-DNN project](https://github.com/codeplaysoftware/SYCL-DNN) project as a supporting library to perform some operations.
+The SYCL-BLAS project is used by the [SYCL-DNN project](https://github.com/codeplaysoftware/SYCL-DNN) as a supporting library to perform some operations.
 SYCL-DNN is a library implementing neural network operations.

+SYCL-BLAS is designed to work with any SYCL 1.2.1 implementation.
+The project is developed using [ComputeCpp](https://developer.codeplay.com) on Ubuntu 16.04 using Intel CPU and Intel GPU.
+ A BLAS library, such as OpenBLAS, is also required by the project to verify the test results.

 SYCL-BLAS has been developed in collaboration with the *High Performance Computing & Architectures (HPCA) group* from the Universitat Jaume I [UJI](http://www.hpca.uji.es/).

 The project is maintained by [Codeplay Software](https://developer.codeplay.com).

-## Project Requirements

-SYCL-BLAS is designed to work with any SYCL 1.2.1 implementation.
-* We do not use any OpenCL interoperability so the code is pure C++.
-* The project is developed using [ComputeCpp](https://developer.codeplay.com) using Ubuntu 16.04 on Intel CPU and Intel GPU.
-* A BLAS library, such as OpenBLAS, is also required by the project to verify the test results

 ## Supported Platforms